SaraKhild/Tavel-App/README.md

-# Project Instructions
+# Project Instructions:
-   Project Five - Travel App (Front End Developer Udacity Nanodegree), This project is a simple web application that includes a template where you enter the location you are traveling to and the date you left.
+This project is a simple web application that includes a template where you enter the location you are traveling to and the date you left.
 You will get a picture of the city, name of the city, departure date and weather forecast.

 ## Usage: HTML , CSS , JavaScript